Get a Node

 If you have multiple catalog rules defined, the rule that best matches the shoppers context is used to determine which catalog is retrieved.
 For information about how rules are matched, see Resolving Catalog Rules.

-• If you don't provide any curated_products, products are listed by their updated_at time in descending order, with the most recently updated product first.
+time in descending order, with the most recently updated product first. - If you configure

-• If you configure curated_products for only a few products, the curated products are displayed first and the other products are displayed in the order of updated_at time.
+for only a few products, the curated products are displayed first and the other products are displayed in the order ofupdated_at

-• If a curated product is removed from a node, the product is also removed from the curated_products list.
+attribute displayed. - If a curated product is removed from a node, the product is also removed from the

 Request